lalugue/snake-2d/README.md

-# snake-2d
+# Snake 2D

-A snake game in 2D!
+Classic Snake goodness, now in PC!

 # How to play